-The GHG Assertion covers the 2022 calendar year, from 1 January 2022 through 31 December 2022, inclusive.
+The GHG Assertion covers the 2023 calendar year, from 1 January 2023 through 31 December 2023, inclusive.

-Materiality
+6 Materiality

-During the course of the verification, individual errors, omissions, or misrepresentations (collectively referred to as discrepancies), or the aggregate of these discrepancies, were evaluated both qualitatively and quantitatively.
+During the course of the verification, individual errors, omissions, or misrepresentations (collectively referred to as discrepancies), or the aggregate of these potential discrepancies, will be evaluated both qualitatively and quantitatively.
 Materiality defines the level at which discrepancies in the GHG Assertion or any underlying supporting information precludes the issuance of a limited level of assurance.